 To maintain your poker face and get the salary you deserve, you need to practice the art of being quiet unless you have something important to say.
 Your goal is to speak up only when it’s time to build your case—and not a second before.
-This is true whether you’re negotiating a new job offer or trying to get a pay raise at your current job.
+This is true whether you’re negotiating a new job offer, trying to get a pay raise at your current job, or making a counter offer.

 Make a plan, and practice your pitch so that you’ll be comfortable when it comes time to sit down with the person holding the purse strings.
-There are also a few statements that you should avoid making:
+There are also a few statements that you should avoid making.
+We summarize them here and then expand on them below.